SSWConsulting/SSW.Rules.Content/rules/cross-approvals/rule.md

 Approvers may also have differing views about how to handle an approval.
 Disputes between 2 approvers can be solved as follows:

-1. The 2 approvers should have a call to get aligned about how to solve the problem.
+1. The 2 approvers should have a call to get aligned about how to solve the problem
-2. If they still cannot agree, they should call in a 3rd approver to mediate.
+2. If they still cannot agree, they should call in a 3rd approver to mediate
 3. If they still cannot agree, then the original approver should act as arbiter

 ::: bad